brilliant-dev-AI/newsletter-automation-LLM/README.md

 - **n8n integration:** ~1 second Google Sheets export
 - **System uptime:** 99.9%+ with AWS infrastructure

-**What We Learned**
+**What I Learned**

-Testing revealed that our automation frameworks work well, but newsletter sites change frequently.
+Testing revealed that my automation frameworks work well, but newsletter sites change frequently.
 This is a common challenge in web automation.
-Our system handles these changes gracefully by detecting when sites change structure, providing clear error messages, falling back to alternative approaches, and maintaining system stability.
+My system handles these changes gracefully by detecting when sites change structure, providing clear error messages, falling back to alternative approaches, and maintaining system stability.

-### 4. What We'd Improve with More Time
+### 4. What I'd Improve with More Time

-If we had more time to develop this system, here's what we'd focus on:
+If I had more time to develop this system, here's what I'd focus on:

 **Better Newsletter Site Coverage**

-**Current limitation:** We've only tested on a few newsletter sites **Improvement:** Test on 20+ additional newsletter sites including TechCrunch, Wired, Fast Company, industry-specific newsletters, and international newsletters in different languages.
+**Current limitation:** I've only tested on a few newsletter sites **Improvement:** Test on 20+ additional newsletter sites including TechCrunch, Wired, Fast Company, industry-specific newsletters, and international newsletters in different languages.

 **Implementation:** Create site-specific optimization strategies and build automated regression testing to catch when sites change.